Guide, Reviewed 1 May 2026

 Nottingham is the largest city in Nottinghamshire and one of the main testing locations for learners across the East Midlands, alongside Derby, Leicester and Lincoln.
 Pass rates at the Nottingham centres have been running broadly in line with or slightly above the UK national average of around 48 percent.
-The detailed centre-by-centre numbers are on the Nottingham city page.
+The detailed centre-by-centre numbers sit on the England region page.

 The wider East Midlands tends to produce slightly higher pass rates than the urban North or the South East, mostly because the routes mix suburban driving with smaller-town characteristics rather than the dense urban patterns of London or Manchester.
 The England region overview puts Nottingham into the wider national context.